Abortion Fight Dominates House Vote

 WASHINGTON — A fast-moving abortion fight dominated the last days before a final vote by the House of Representatives on legislation to overhaul the nation’s health-care system.

-Democratic leaders scrambled to siphon enough representatives this week from a group of rebellious Democratic pro-life members of Congress to pass the bill (H.R.
+Democratic leaders scrambled to siphon enough representatives the week of Nov.
+1 from a group of rebellious Democratic pro-life members of Congress to pass the bill (H.R.
 3962), while critics of the measure railed against numerous anti-life and anti-family provisions in it.

 Stupak told Democratic leaders that 40 Democrats would support him in opposing the bill if a vote was not allowed.
 In the face of united Republican opposition to the bill, that would be enough to derail it.